-Learning Design Technology at school helps to prepare students for living and working in a technological world.
-It stimulates both intellectual and creative abilities, develops skills in communication, problem solving, the application of numbers, and information technology, and develops the personal qualities needed to complete a design project from initial ideas to finished product.
+Learning Design and Technology at school helps to prepare students for living and working in a technological world.
+It stimulates both intellectual and creative abilities, develops skills in communication, problem solving, the application of numbers, and information technology, and develops the personal qualities needed to complete a design project from initial ideas to finished prototype.
+In the words of James Dyson:

-Design Technology at Warminster has long been successful and is housed in an excellent Design Centre, some of the facilities of which are listed below.
-The team approaches Design Technology with a real can-do attitude and passion for the subject, and is constantly seeking ways to enhance the provision at the school in keeping with developments in the curriculum and in industry.
+Design and Technology at Warminster has long been successful and is housed in an excellent Design Centre, some of the facilities of which are listed below.
+The team approaches Design and Technology with a real can-do attitude and passion for the subject, and is constantly seeking ways to enhance the provision at the school in keeping with developments in the curriculum and in industry.
+We encourage the pupils to follow the Scott Adams maxim that "Creativity is allowing yourself to make mistakes.
+Design is knowing which ones to keep."

 Rooming: We have four multi-purpose design studios with capacities of between ten and eighteen pupils.
 Three of the four studios have at least sixteen PCs on which pupils can access a range of subject specific Computer Aided Design (CAD) software as well as the more standard programmes.
 We also have a large, fully equipped workshop which contains a range of wood, metal and plastic working equipment, some of which is listed below.